Floating timeline: Animation

 Animated media often uses floating timelines.
 The long-running animated television series The Simpsons uses a floating timeline; episodes showing the early lives of Marge and Homer have been set in both the 1970s and the 1990s, and the characters do not age despite society and technology changing around them.

+In the South Park season 3 episode "The Red Badge of Gayness", Bill Clinton is the US president both in real life and in-universe, and the boys are in 3rd grade.
+By season 27, Donald Trump is president, both in-universe and in real life, but the boys have only advanced to 4th grade.

 In the Japanese anime series Pokémon, none of the characters have aged since the series began in the 1990s.
-Chief director Kunihiko Yuyama has said that protagonist Ash Ketchum is eternally ten years old, and that time has not passed since the beginning of his journey.
+Chief director Kunihiko Yuyama has said that main protagonist Ash Ketchum is eternally ten years old, and that time has not passed since the beginning of his journey.

 The Nickelodeon television series The Fairly OddParents subverts the concept of a floating timeline in the episode "Timmy's Secret Wish!", where it is revealed that the protagonist had wished for everyone on Earth to stop aging and that 50 years has passed in the show's timeline.

 Comics

 The Archie comics feature characters who do not age, despite references to various time periods over the course of the series.
 Similarly, Hergé's Tintin comics take place from the 1920s to the 1970s, while Tintin and the other characters do not age.

 Many long-established comic characters exist in a floating timeline.
 In the Marvel Universe, certain events drift through time to remain about 15 years before the "floating present".
 For example, the origin story of Iron Man always takes place in a war.
 Initially this was shown as the early stages of American involvement in the Vietnam War contemporary to the first publication of the character in 1962, but in newer stories the specific war is updated.
 Although Batman first appeared in 1939, his stories are often updated to contemporary (or sometimes historical or futuristic) time periods.
-Various incarnations of his sidekick Robin tend to stay young for a period before being aged up, with a new character then taking on the Robin persona, a common trend in the superhero genre.
+Various incarnations of his sidekick Robin tend to stay young for a long period before rapidly aging into adulthood, with a new character then taking on the Robin persona, a common trend in the superhero genre.
 However, comic characters' ages and backstories often change depending on the author writing the story.
 Some characters, especially ones with magical or extraterrestrial origins, avoid the floating timeline trope by aging while appearing young.

 A noteworthy exception to the floating timeline trope is the comic strip Luann, where characters age approximately one month for every real-world year.

 Another famous exception is the long-running character Judge Dredd of the British weekly anthology comic 2000 AD.
 Time passes in the Judge Dredd strip in real time, so as a year passes in life, a year passes in the comic.